115th Airlift Squadron: World War I

-At Tours, the 115th was assigned to the 2d Air Instructional Center as a Supply Squadron.
+At Tours, the 115th was assigned to the Second Aviation Instruction Center as a supply squadron.
 The men were assigned to warehouse duties, storing new equipment and all manner of supplies that arrived at the Center, and issuing and delivering the necessities of operating the Center to the various units and divisions of the station.
 The squadron was tasked in maintaining accurate inventory records and advising the Commander of shortages and ordering additional or new equipment from Depots in France.
 The 115th was also responsible for the operation of the various mess halls, with squadron members acting as cooks, bakers and performing dish washing duties.